-If you already have good car insurance, you might be able to simply add motorcycle coverage as an endorsement or “rider” to your existing policy.
-But beware: The coverage you get through a rider likely won’t be as thorough, or as customizable, as what you’ll get with a standalone motorcycle policy.
+If you already have good car insurance, you might be able to add motorcycle coverage as an endorsement or “rider” to your existing policy.
+But beware, the coverage you get through a rider likely won’t be as thorough, or as customizable, as what you’ll get with a standalone motorcycle policy.
 A standalone policy could also save you money, because endorsement pricing often doesn’t account for the precise risks of biking.

-- Liability (Bodily Injury and Property Damage): Covers expenses that result from injury to others, damage to their property or lawsuits they file after an accident.
-Required in most states.
+- Liability (bodily injury and property damage): This covers expenses that result from injury to others, damage to their property or lawsuits they file after an accident.
+All states require liability coverage.

-- Uninsured or Underinsured Motorist: Covers your medical and property damage costs in the event that the other person is at fault and doesn’t have adequate insurance, or in the case of a hit-and-run.
-Required in some states, optional in others.
+- Uninsured and underinsured motorist:This covers your medical and property damage costs if another person is at fault and doesn’t have adequate insurance, or in hit-and-run accidents.
+Many states require uninsured and underinsured coverage.

 - Collision: Covers repairs to your bike after a collision.
 Though not required by law, lenders typically require collision coverage for financed bikes.

 - Comprehensive: This covers repairs to your bike if it’s damaged by anything other than a collision, such as vandalism or weather damage, or if it’s stolen.
 States don’t require comprehensive insurance, but some lenders do.

 3. The best motorcycle insurance companies have four things in common.

-They offer all the major coverage types.
-Whether or not it’s required in your state, you should still be able to buy all the protection you want for your bike, from extra liability to replacement cost collision coverage.
-In addition to the categories listed above, there are also “specialty” provisions and endorsements for things like custom gear and original manufacturer parts, but we focused on the big four: liability, uninsured/underinsured motorist, collision, and comprehensive.
-These address the biggest financial hits you could take as a result of riding your bike.
+Offer all major coverage types: Whether or not it’s required in your state, you should still be able to buy all the protection you want for your bike, from extra liability to replacement cost collision coverage.

-They have plenty of available discounts.
-If you’re a responsible rider who takes care of your bike, pays on time, and is a loyal customer, your insurance company should reward you with a lower premium.
-After all, you’re reducing your risk of a claim as well as some overhead costs for the company.
-When comparing insurers, we looked for the following discounts:
+Offer discounts: If you’re a responsible rider who takes care of your bike, pays on time and is a loyal customer, your insurance company should reward you with a lower premium.
+When comparing insurers, look for the following discounts:

-- Safety course: You educated yourself on how to reduce the risk of getting into an accident.
+- Safety course: For motorcyclists who take an approved safety course to reduce the risk of getting into an accident

 4. Prioritize your coverage according to your needs and budget.